eghove/NaPS-App/README.md

 # NaPS App
-NaPS App is front-end web application
+NaPS App is front-end web application that allows a user to obtain information about U.S. National Parks.
+A deployed version of NaPS App may be found here: https://eghove.github.io/NaPS-App/index.html

 ## What is NaPS App?

-## What Can NaPS App Do?
+NaPS App (or the National Parks App) utilizes several APIs to allow the user to search U.S. National Parks for matching keywords and display information.
+The application presents campsite data, current weather information from openWeather, and topographic satellite imagery from NASA.
+The application also uses Google Firebase to authenticate users.
+A user can also save favorite national parks which persists for the browser session.

 ## Who Built NaPS App?
 NaPS App was a team effort of the people listed below: